trankimtung/aws-llmops-workshop/.docs/part-2/40-continous-tuning-using-fmops.md

 The final step of the FMOps pipeline is the `RegisterModel` step.
 This step captures the validation metric output from the `ModelEvaluation` step and stores these as metadata in the SageMaker Model Registry.

-At is at this point that the ML Practitioner views the perplexity score of the model version, and assess the custom model's performance against the key performance indicators for the use case.
+It is at this point that the ML Practitioner views the perplexity score of the model version, and assess the custom model's performance against the key performance indicators for the use case.
 If the model meets the production criteria, the ML Practitioner can perform one or more of the following tasks:

 - Purchase [Provisioned Throughput](https://docs.aws.amazon.com/bedrock/latest/userguide/prov-throughput.html) for the model version.
 - Manually perform use case specific prompt tests against the model version.